-SMA is a genetic, progressive neurodegenerative disease characterized by weakness of the skeletal and respiratory muscles.
-It is the number one genetic cause of death for infants.
+Spinal muscular atrophy (SMA) is a genetic, progressive neurodegenerative disease characterized by weakness of the skeletal and respiratory muscles.

 About SMA for Healthcare Professionals

-The following topics may be helpful to healthcare providers who are just learning about spinal muscular atrophy (SMA) and/or providing care to individuals with SMA.
+The following topics are meant to serve as a helpful overview for healthcare providers who are new to SMA and/or providing care to individuals with SMA.

 Genetics of SMA